 Week 2: Sydney – Brisbane

 Leaving Sydney behind, we begin our journey up the East Coast.
 First stop on the itinerary is Byron Bay, an idyllic town with great beaches and a vibrant coastal surf culture.
 Carrying on north we reach the Gold Coast and iconic Surfer’s Paradise.
-Our final stop this week is the vibrant capital of Queensland and chance to visit the world famous Australia Zoo!
+Our final stop this week is the vibrant capital of Queensland and an optional chance to visit the world famous Australia Zoo!

 Week 3 & 4: Brisbane – Cairns

 We continue our East Coast adventure as we head deep into the state of Queensland.
 Highlights on this leg of the journey include a 3 day jeep safari on Fraser island; the largest sand island in the world!
-2 nights sailing around the Whitsunday islands with visit to Whitehaven beach!
+1 night sailing around the Whitsunday islands with visit to Whitehaven beach!
 And stop at the popular hang-out of Airlie beach.
 Final stop is Cairns where you’ll be able to snorkel the Great Barrier Reef, one of the 7 natural wonders of the world!

 Week 5 & 6: Environmental Conservation Volunteering